chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-08.md

 :::

-For example, to add a new entity with the "posts" endpoint:
+For example, to add a new entity with the "posts" route:

 ```bash
 curl \